If done wrong, dealing with a lemon vehicle can be a hassle – no matter where you are.

 1. Bring it to the Manufacturer or Dealership for Repairs First

-The California Lemon Law requires that a vehicle be taken to repair a “reasonable number” of attempts before it can be ruled a lemon.
+The Lemon Law in California requires that a vehicle be taken in for a “reasonable number” of repair attempts before it can be ruled a lemon.

 So, it is crucial that your vehicle be taken to a manufacturer-certified mechanic for repairs while it’s under warranty.
 Otherwise, your case will not hold up.